How to prep your prayer journal

 If you’re using your My Loves section for your husband and/or kids, start by asking what they need prayer for over the next month.
 You might also use books like Power of a Praying Wife or Power of a Praying Mom to give you fresh insight into the kinds of things you can be praying for your family.

 Some single ladies like to use this section to pray for their future mate.
-Here’s an article with some ideas on how to do this!
+Here’s an article with some ideas on how to pray for a future spouse!

 For anyone not married and not feeling called to that, we love seeing this section used for those passions in your life or your ministry!

 This is where your phone comes in handy!
-Shoot them a quick text and ask what you can be praying for this month.
+Shoot these people a quick text and ask what you can be praying for this month.
 We’ve seen people use the “question box” on Instagram to do this as well!
 Make sure to pay close attention when you’re with these people in person.
 A prayer need may reveal itself in casual conversation.
+I recently wrote a blog post on how we can best impact our friends’ lives through prayer, if you want support in this area.

 These requests can start to add up, but instead of getting overwhelmed by not being able to help, entrust those needs to the one who CAN.
 Here are some ways to pray creatively for your friends!